raduhhr/tresor-public/README.md

-# Overview: Tresor – Self-Hosted, Modular, Secure Homelab
+# Tresor – Self-Hosted, Modular, Secure Homelab

 Tresor is a fully self-hosted, modular, and automated homelab infrastructure built for personal use, university thesis, and DevOps development.
 It features complete Docker network separation, a dedicated public VPS edge node, and a local VM mirror (VMM).